SidaliBaloul/problem-solvings-Level-4/README.md

 # c-problem-solvings

-This repository contains a collection of C++ problem-solving tasks that I completed a long time ago when I first started learning how to program.
+This repository contains a collection of C++ problem-solving tasks And 2 Simple projects that I completed a long time ago when I first started learning how to program.
 At the time, my focus was on understanding:

-Basics of programmin
+Basics of programming

 Control flow (loops, conditionals, branching)